Are Condoms the Solution to STDs?

 The same is true of the per-partner analysis.
 There’s a 7.3% chance of infection with one sexual partner.
 But if the predominant practice were to have only one sexual partner, the AIDS epidemic would never have exploded.
 HIV infection compounds with every additional partner.
 That leads to a 20.3% infection rate after “only” three partners.

 All this latest study has shown is that increasing the number of one’s sexual partners is as dangerous as we always knew it was, and that the solution is to live a monogamous lifestyle with a member of the opposite sex.
-This is because condoms do not eliminate risk of HIV when used by those who engage in high-risk behaviors such as promiscuity or sodomy, because the cumulative probability of disease transmission increases significantly with each sexual act, and promiscuity and sodomy multiply risk by adding to the number of partners and involving contact with areas more prone to transmitting disease.
+This is because condoms do not eliminate the risk of HIV when used by those who engage in high-risk behaviors, such as promiscuity or sodomy.
+This is due to the fact that the cumulative probability of disease transmission increases significantly with each sexual act, and promiscuity and sodomy multiply risk by adding to the number of partners and involving contact with areas more prone to transmitting disease.

 Condom Promotion Endangering the Third World